The North West

-One being Tasmania's most famous beef - Cape Grim.
+One is Tasmania's most famous beef - Cape Grim.
 Served in most quality restaurants, the steak lover in the family will be very, very pleased.
 Not far from the beef farms is Tall Timbers in Smithon, with an award-winning restaurant.
 Drift Cafe in Devonport overlooks the beach and is one of the top places to go with kids.
-In Burnie, Fish Frenzy on the waterfront is always buzzing with families, and is also right next to the playground and lifeguard maned swimming beach - perfect!
+In Burnie, Fish Frenzy on the waterfront is always buzzing with families, and is also right next to the playground and lifeguard-maned swimming beach - perfect!

-Top places to visit and gobble up some local Tassie goodness are:
+The top places to visit and gobble up some local Tassie goodness are: